rev-net/whitepaper/jb-proposal.md

 ## Why Use RevNets?

-Some options offer more centralized control.
-This can be helpful for bootstrapping project development, but can lead to issues on the path to decentralization.
-Other options prioritize decentralization.
-This can make it difficult to get a project off the ground.
+Some options offer more centralized control, which can be helpful for bootstrapping project development, but can lead to issues on the path to decentralization.
+Other options prioritize decentralization, which can make it difficult to get a project off the ground.

 RevNets solve both of these problems: the network begins decentralized, but the boost can be used to incentivize bootstrapping efforts as needed.
 They also: